ThreatConnect-Inc/cuckoo-reporting-module/README.md

 This module is for Cuckoo Sandbox which can be obtained here: https://cuckoosandbox.org/

-The only python requirement is the threatconnect python module.
+The only python requirements are the threatconnect and ipaddress python modules.
 This is installable from pypi:
 ```
-pip install threatconnect
+pip install threatconnect ipaddress
 ```

 The Basic product edition or higher with an API key is required to use this module.